 I say “masculine” because the conflation of gender and sexuality here also assumes that all cisgender men are masculine-presenting.
 Anyone can be feminine or be feminine-presenting, including cisgender men!

 We also must remember that many cisgender men are gay, queer, or asexual.

 So the question at hand is making layered assumptions about what it means to be a cisgender man, a masculine woman, and a woman attracted to masculine women.

 4. Attraction Is Complex: Some Women Date Cis Men, and Others Don’t

 As much as I’ve laid out how we can’t assume that a woman dating a masculine woman would want to date a cisgender man, we also can’t erase the fact that some women are bisexual, pansexual, sexually fluid, and/or attracted to masculinity in all of its many expressions and forms.

 However, just because some women’s sexuality does include attraction to multiple gender identities and/or gender non-conforming folks, it doesn’t mean they should be asked why they don’t just date a cisgender guy.

-Attraction is so complex that there are certainly not enough labels in the sea to describe thespectra of attraction that we can feel.
+Attraction is so complex that there are certainly not enough labels in the sea to describe the spectra of attraction we can feel.

-Mainstream masculinity norms are largely fueled by misogyny, making this type of masculinity toxic in the way that it fuels entitlement to women’s sexuality, bodies, and time.
+Mainstream masculinity norms are largely fueled by misogyny, making this type of masculinity toxic in the ways it fuels entitlement to women’s sexuality, bodies, and time.